mkcms/bdx/README.md

         bdx search type:FUNC OR type:OBJECT

+5. Search for symbols in binary files with specific architecture:

+        bdx search arch:EM_X86_64

-5. Search for symbols `foo*` in binary files named `bar.o`:
+6. Search for symbols `foo*` in binary files named `bar.o`:

         bdx search 'name:foo*' path:bar.o

-6. Search for symbols in files compiled from source file named `file.c`:
+7. Search for symbols in files compiled from source file named `file.c`:

         bdx search source:file.c

-7. Search for symbols `foo` or `bar` that are not mangled (`_Z*` prefix):
+8. Search for symbols `foo` or `bar` that are not mangled (`_Z*` prefix):

         bdx search '(foo OR bar)' AND NOT name:_Z*

-8. Search for symbols that reference/call `memset`:
+9. Search for symbols that reference/call `memset`:

         bdx search relocations:memset

-9. Search for symbols that call `malloc`, but not `free`:
+10. Search for symbols that call `malloc`, but not `free`:

         bdx search relocations:malloc NOT relocations:free

-10. Search for symbols with size in some range, where address is at least 0xfff0:
+11. Search for symbols with size in some range, where address is at least 0xfff0:

         bdx search foo size:100..200 address:0xfff0..

-11. Search for symbols by relative path of the binary:
+12. Search for symbols by relative path of the binary:

         bdx search 'path:./build/module/*'

-12. Search for string literals:
+13. Search for string literals:

         bdx search 'path:"/path/to/File With Spaces.o"'

-13. Search for big symbols in some section:
+14. Search for big symbols in some section:

         bdx search section:.rodata AND size:1000..